aleksilassila/litematica-printer/README.md

 This fork adds printing functionality for Litematica fabric 1.16 version.
 Printer allows players to build big structures more quickly by automatically placing the correct blocks.

-Because the main branch is dedicated for 1.12 LiteLoader, my code can be found in `printer` and `fabric_1.16_temp_features` branches.
+Because the main branch is dedicated for 1.12 LiteLoader, my code can be found in [printer](https://github.com/aleksilassila/litematica-printing/tree/printing) branch.
 If you have issues with the printer, **do not** bother the original creator of Litematica (maruohon) with them.
 Contact me instead.

 For downloads check out [releases](https://github.com/aleksilassila/litematica-printing/releases/latest).